kunnath/EDEKA_Analytics/frontend/streamlit/README.md

 - **Customer Analytics**: Customer segmentation and behavior analysis
 - **Store Performance**: Store-level metrics and regional performance

+---

+## Final Demo Notes

+- This version represents the final demo state of the dashboard.
+- All analytics features are functional, including customer segmentation and sales analysis.
+- For a walkthrough, see the video above.

 ## Prerequisites

 - Python 3.8 or higher